Common Mistakes Made in IDP Planning

 An employee development plan is seldom tied to mission-critical competencies, making it more difficult to measure performance that matters.

-TalentGuard has worked with dozens of companies who have invested resources in a competency framework, but rarely do we see this framework used throughout the performance management process.
+TalentGuard has worked with dozens of companies that have invested resources in a competency framework, but rarely do we see this framework used throughout the performance management process.
 Evaluate your performance management process to ensure that:

-• your review and 360 degree feedback incorporate key competencies
+- your review and 360-degree feedback incorporate key competencies

-• they are used to select training programs
+- they are used to select training programs

-• they are used in job descriptions to attract the right candidates
+- they are used in job descriptions to attract the right candidates

 IDP’s rarely incorporate behavioral expectations.